 Customer support and reviews

 As you use the hosted VoIP service, there will likely be certain things you need assistance with, so check with your provider what level of customer support they provide.
-The best VoIP providers will offer 24/7 technical support so look out for this.
+The best VoIP providers will offer telephone-based support, and we suggest avoiding those that only offer live chat.

 Choice of phone numbers